We spoke to AAT tutor, Gill Myers and AAT student, Jess Brindle to get the most effective techniques working through your AAT assessments.

 At the advanced level, the big issue is spreadsheets.
 The students who have dealt with spreadsheets throughout the year are the ones getting good results.

-If you’re not being taught spreadsheets, mention it to your tutor.
+If you’re not being taught spreadsheets, mention it to your tutor as soon as possible.
 You need to be using Excel on a regular basis to do well in the assessment.

 The standard is the assessment syllabus, which students can access at aat.org.uk.
 You should be able to see from the standard what topics will come up, and be able to go into the assessment armed with that knowledge.